Create VMs on hold

 Please note I have modified the VirtualMachinePool::allocate method, removing the on_hold parameter, which I found wasn't really useful.
 Also added a Template::get method to retrieve a bool.
 I found it useful instead of carrying the string value and comparing to "YES".
 It treats "1", "true" and "YES" attribute value as True, everything else as False.
 I've found several occurrence of string == "YES" around the code, perhaps they could be changed to bool.

-#4 Updated by Carlos Martín about 8 years ago
+#4 Updated by Carlos Martín over 8 years ago

 We wanted users to be able to set it for each new VM, so we added a new param. --hold in the CLI.